Chasing Dreams, Year 3: What I was doing exactly a year ago

 Stick with what you love to do.
 One of the things I learned in the 5-years that I was a corporate slave is, I can only excel in what I love doing.
 When you start to feel like you just have to endure being there, then that’s the time to go, no more prolonging the agony.
 There’s gotta be something in the job (more than the income) that’s worth being there for.
 At this point in my life, I have pretty much imagined what kind of ventures I’d like to invest my time and money in.
 While there are a bunch of opportunities out there — some seems more profitable than the others — you have to choose that one opportunity that makes your heart flutter.
 It just won’t work without passion, and love.
 Bank in on love, Riz.

-Don’t be afraid to fail, coward.
-Admitting that I am one, I’m starting to feel good about myself already.
+Don’t be afraid to fail.
+Admitting that I am a coward, I’m starting to feel good about myself already.
 Acceptance is always the first step, anyway, and now, I’ve accepted the grim reality why I’m stuck where I am.
 See, I’m making progress already.
 It’s okay to fail, Riz.
 That only means you tried.

 *Photo credit: Creampuff.tumblr.com